contactstevenwarren/vibe-coding-setup/progress.md

 * **[2024-07-29] - Step 7: Create and Populate memory-bank Files** - Implemented functionality to create and populate the five required Markdown files in the memory-bank directory (product-requirements-document.md, tech-stack.md, implementation-plan.md, progress.md, and architecture.md) with appropriate template content.
 Added tests to verify that files are created correctly and contain the right content.

+* **[2024-07-29] - Improvement: Human-Readable Names in Content** - Modified the code to use the original, human-readable project name in file content while using the sanitized name for directories and file paths.
+This ensures that directories work well with command line tools but displayed content is more user-friendly.

 ## Next Steps

 * Step 8: Create and Populate .cursor/rules File